Paul Kieu

 Ashlee Michot and her husband planned their home in the Acadian tradition, featuring a bousillage wall that they built themselves.
 In it, she carved out a tiny Marian grotto—a place for treasure keeping.

-Gathering together selections of this research—writings and transcriptions from KVPI, conversations, songs, and more—Michot is currently in the process of publishing a collection called Platte Vernacular, which she describes as “a time capsule of what French is like in this town at this time.”
+Gathering together selections of this research—writings and transcriptions from KVPI, conversations, songs, and more—Wilson is currently in the process of publishing a collection called Platte Vernacular, which she describes as “a time capsule of what French is like in this town at this time.”

-Like me, Michot grew up listening to KVPI’s French radio—and like me, she didn’t understand a word.
+Like me, Wilson grew up listening to KVPI’s French radio—and like me, she didn’t understand a word.
 “It was just excruciating for me,” she remembered.
 “I always wanted to know what they were saying.
 It sounded so joyful, you know?”
 She touched on a reality I had also experienced growing up in our French-speaking place: how our generation was somewhat unintentionally excluded from it.
 “I knew that there was this French thing, my mom said these funny words,” she explained.
 “My friend’s grandmother and her dad spoke French together.
 I knew about it.
 But it wasn’t something we talked about.”

 [Read this: Searching for truths in French Louisiana with "C'est Vrai" columnist.]

-Michot said that while the language and culture have always intrigued her, it wasn’t until she left the country during college that she really felt the call to immerse herself in her French heritage.
+Wilson said that while the language and culture have always intrigued her, it wasn’t until she left the country during college that she really felt the call to immerse herself in her French heritage.
 Two summers spent at the Université Sainte Anne immersion program in Nova Scotia sent her home fluent and hungry for more.
 “We have so many similarities with those (Acadian) people,” she said.
 “They just speak French.
 The government supported their maternal language, and they fought for it.
 I came back wanting to learn all I could about Louisiana French, to be a steward of my generation.”

 And it turns out, a steward for the next as well.
 As she and I spoke, her three boys poked curiously in and out of our conversation.
 Her youngest, Marius, then nine months old, was teething.
 In search of something for him to chew on, she grabbed a piece of bread, asking him, “You wanna little piece of pain?
 Du pain?”